-1 SEC.
-114. Section 19811 is added to the Government Code, 2 to read:

-- 19811. (a) To the extent that any regulations adopted to make specific or to carry out the provisions of this article are in conflict with the amendments made to this article or become outdated at any time due to a change in federal or state program requirements, the regulations shall be repealed. - (b) The Legislature further finds and declares that regulations interpreting and making specific this article are only necessary if the regulations are required by federal law. - (c) Requirements imposed on local agencies pursuant to this article shall not be considered regulations or standards of general application and shall not impose any duty on the department to adopt regulations. - SEC.
-115. Section 19815 of the Government Code is amended to read: - 19815.
-As used in this part:
+- 9 SEC.
+111. Section 19808 of the Government Code is amended to read: - 19808.
+Local agencies shall provide such information and reports relating to merit system administration as are required by the department. - SEC.
+112. Section 19809 of the Government Code is amended to read: - 19809.
+State departments having responsibility for the overall administration of grant-in-aid programs under Section 19800 shall reimburse the department for all costs incurred by the department in administering this chapter.
+The department may equitably prorate such costs among such departments. - SEC.
+113. Section 19811 is added to the Government Code, to read: - 19811. (a) To the extent that any regulations adopted to make specific or to carry out the provisions of this article are in conflict with the amendments made to this article or become outdated at any time due to a change in federal or state program requirements, the regulations shall be repealed. - (b) The Legislature further finds and declares that regulations interpreting and making specific this article are only necessary if the regulations are required by federal law. - (c) Requirements imposed on local agencies pursuant to this article shall not be considered regulations or standards of general application and shall not impose any duty on the department to adopt regulations. - 35 SEC.
+114. Section 19815 of the Government Code is amended 36 to read: - 37 19815.
+As used in this part: - (a) "Department" means the Department of Human Resources. - 39 (b) "Director" means the Director of the Department of Human40 Resources.